check out our:

 "This devoted band called itself the Eldorado Exploring Expedition, and I believe they were sworn to secrecy.
 Their talk, however, was the talk of sordid buccaneers: it was reckless without hardihood, greedy without audacity, and cruel without courage; there was not an atom of foresight or of serious intention in the whole batch of them, and they did not seem aware these things are wanted for the work of the world.
 To tear treasure out of the bowels of the land was their desire, with no more moral purpose at the back of it than there is in burglars breaking into a safe."
 (1.72)

-The Eldorado Exploring Expedition is evil embodied.
-Their sole intention is to rob and rape the earth of its treasures purely for profit, with not even the pretense of moral justification.
+The Eldorado Exploring Expedition is a really neutral name for a really evil company.
+Their sole intention is to rob and rape the earth of its treasures for profit, and they don't even bother pretending to have a moral justification.
+At least they're honest?